douglasnaphas/madliberation-scripts/scripts/009-2020_Video_Seder.md

 [[ STAGE DIRECTION: Hold up some proverbial matzah, or pretend to ]]

-This is a {{flat thing// land// The earth is as flat as a___// carpet}}.
+This is a {{flat thing// plate // The earth is as flat as a___// rug }}.
 It’s probably the most famous passover symbol.
-Even my christian friend, {{Definietly not a jewish name // John Paul// I saw my priest_ at the mall today//Jesus Christ}} knows what this is!
-It represents the settling for the next best thing.
+Even my goy friend, {{a flamboyant name // Tessa the best dressa // // Rupaul}} knows what this is!
+It represents settling for the next best thing.

 [[ STAGE DIRECTION: Hold up some proverbial maror (horseradish), or pretend to ]]

-Lastly, but not the last thing before we eat, this piece of {{a barely edible item// this__ // // tuna fish}}, is a bitter herb.
+Lastly, but not the last thing before we eat, this {{a barely edible item// this __ // // tuna fish}}, is a bitter herb.
 It symbolizes the bitterness of slavery and of having to wait 25 hours to eat dinner.

 # # {{ Page }}